Youssef Msakni: Lekhwiya and Al Duhail

 On 1 January 2013, Msakni became a player of Qatari club Lekhwiya SC for a period of four and a half years; the total amount of the transfer was 23 million dinars (€11.5 million), a record for an African player.

 On 10 February, he scored his first goal in the 28th minute, with his team winning 4–0 against Al-Wakrah SC.
 On 26 February, Msakni proved decisive in the AFC Champions League with a free-kick in the 33rd minute, allowing his team to win 2–1.
-In March 2013, Msakni was reportedly coveted by four English clubs: Newcastle United, Arsenal, Everton and Tottenham.
+In March 2013, Msakni was reportedly coveted by four English clubs: Newcastle United, Arsenal, Everton, and Tottenham.
 This growing interest pushed the Qatari club leaders to review the player's release clause by increasing his price.
 On 4 May, he won the 2013 Qatar Crown Prince Cup against the Al Sadd after scoring his team's third goal in a 3–2 win.

 A complicated start to the 2013–14 season, during which he scored 7 goals in 12 league games, the Qatari media linked him with a departure to Ukrainian champions Shakhtar Donetsk.

-The start of the Asian campaign begins on 8 February 2014 for Msakni and his team-mates: they opposed the Bahraini team Hidd SCC in the second round of the 2014 AFC Champions League; they won the match 2–1, including a decisive pass from the Tunisian striker.
-A week later, Lekhwiya SC competed in the third preliminary round of the same competition against Kuwaiti club Kuwait SC, where two of his team-mates in Tunisia, Issam Jemâa and Chadi Hammami played.
+The start of the Asian campaign begins on 8 February 2014 for Msakni and his teammates: they opposed the Bahraini team Hidd SCC in the second round of the 2014 AFC Champions League; they won the match 2–1, including a decisive pass from the Tunisian striker.
+A week later, Lekhwiya SC competed in the third preliminary round of the same competition against Kuwaiti club Kuwait SC, where two of his teammates in Tunisia, Issam Jemâa and Chadi Hammami, played.
 Msakni scored a goal and delivered two assists.

-After the team changed its name from Lekhwiya to Al Duhail, he received offers from Olympique de Marseille and teams playing La Liga but he preferred to stay in Qatar and play in Europe after 2018 FIFA World Cup.
+After the team changed its name from Lekhwiya to Al Duhail, he received offers from Olympique de Marseille and teams playing in La Liga, but he preferred to stay in Qatar and play in Europe after 2018 FIFA World Cup.

 On 8 April 2018, it was reported that Msakni would miss this summer's World Cup in Russia after being ruled out for six months because of a knee injury.

 Msakni was linked with a move to Premier League club Brighton & Hove Albion in December 2018.
-In January 2019 he moved on loan to Belgian First Division A side K.A.S.
+In January 2019, he moved on loan to Belgian First Division A side K.A.S.
 Eupen.

+Return to Espérance de Tunis

+In November 2025, Msakni returned to Espérance de Tunis after nearly 13 years of his departure following the injury of Youcef Belaïli.